avimallik/Postarium/README.md

 so i made this application to help people to find all areas information in one application.

 in this application the JSON data are parsed from a PHP Server.
-Language Used in This Application : \n
+Language Used in This Application : <br/>
-Backend : PHP, JSON \n
+Backend : PHP, JSON <br/>
-Frontend : HTML5, CSS3, Bootstrap, JavaScript
+Frontend : HTML5, CSS3, Bootstrap, JavaScript <br/>
-Android Application : Java
+Android Application : Java <br/>

-The link of Postarium Website : http://www.armapprise.com/postarium.php
+The link of Postarium Website : <br/>
+http://www.armapprise.com/postarium.php